-- Employees share the same password and log-in for the District's software system. - IT software void, deletion and/or write-off reports are not reviewed periodically for unusual activity. - A time out security measure has not been assigned in the system nor are employees required to log out of the system when leaving their workstation.
+- Employees can delete or void payments without prior approval. - Voided receipts, deletions, and write-off reports are not reviewed periodically. - A time out security measure has not been assigned in the system nor are employees required to log out of the system when leaving their workstation.